-The Bachelor of Science in Nursing (BSN) program is a RN to BSN Program designed for registered nurses who want to advance their education.
-The program will provide registered nurses with a well-rounded general education in the arts and sciences and continue to build upon the registered nursing curriculum foundation.
-The program offers a diverse population of students with innovative educational experiences and opportunities to meet the health care needs of the community they serve.
+The Program provides a career ladder from the AS degree to the BS degree for RNs who have earned a diploma or Associate of Science Degree in Nursing.
+Coursework will continue to build upon the registered nursing curriculum foundation.
+The Program offers a diverse population of students with innovative educational experiences and opportunities to meet the health care needs of the community they serve.
 Through the educational process, the student will be able to internalize the values, traditions, and obligations of the professional nurse and gain a greater professional perspective and increased critical thinking and problem-solving skills.
-The program provides a career and educational pathway for registered nurses who have earned a diploma or Associate of Science Degree in Nursing.

 The Florida SouthWestern State College RN to BSN Program is accredited by the:

 Accreditation Commission for Education in Nursing, Inc. (ACEN)